-I’m an award-winning American writer, photographer, editor and independent scholar.
-For more than two decades I’ve chronicled Jewish cultural developments and other contemporary European Jewish issues — I coined the term “Virtually Jewish” to describe the way the so-called “Jewish space” in Europe is often filled by non-Jews.
-I’m also an authority on European country music and the American frontier in the European imagination — I had a Guggenheim Fellowship to work on my project “Sauerkraut Cowboys, Indian Dreams: Imaginary Wild Wests in Contemporary Europe.”
+I’ve chronicled Jewish cultural developments and other contemporary European Jewish issues for 25 years — I coined the term “Virtually Jewish” to describe the way the so-called “Jewish space” in Europe is often filled by non-Jews.
+I’m also an authority on European country music and the American frontier & Wild West in the European imagination — I had a Guggenheim Fellowship to work on my project “Sauerkraut Cowboys, Indian Dreams: Imaginary Wild Wests in Contemporary Europe.”

 My latest books are National Geographic Jewish Heritage Travel: A Guide to Eastern Europe, Letters from Europe (and Elsewhere), and Virtually Jewish: Reinventing Jewish Culture in Europe.

 I’m an active freelance journalist, lecturer and writer — and the Coordinator of the web site www.jewish-heritage-europe.eu – an online resource for Jewish heritage issues in 48 European countries that is a project of the Rothschild Foundation (Hanadiv) Europe.